 Give us a call today to get a free quote.

-DIY termite treatments have to follow a specific guideline and that involves starting with inspection, moving on to treatments, and ending with prevention.
+DIY termite treatments have to follow specific guidelines that involve starting with inspection, moving on to treatments, and ending with prevention.
 Ignoring any one of the steps may proffer a solution but it will only be short-term.